GeoscienceAustralia/anuga-viewer/docs/source/installation.rst

 Windows Install (pre-compiled)
 ===============================

-For windows the version on sourceforge seems to still work fine on windows 10 and 11.
+The version on sourceforge seems to still work fine on windows 10 and 11.

-Here is the link:

-Viewer: `Precompiled Viewer for Windows <https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/>`_.
+`Here is the link for the Ppecompiled Viewer for Windows <https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/>`_.

 Download the file `anuga_viewer.zip` and extract to a convenient location and associate the `cairns.sww` file in the data directory with the executable viewer.exe in the viewer's bin directory.